-- Registration Presentation: You can watch this new registration presentation.
+Registration Presentation: You can watch this new registration presentation.
 (It is for 2019-20, but I believe the information therein is still valid).

-In addition, students in AP CS are encouraged to take the Advanced Placement Exam in early May.
+In addition, students in AP CS A are encouraged to take the Advanced Placement Exam.

 * Please note that the UWHS fee is non-refundable and there are predefined rules if a student decides to withdraw from the program.
 The UW grade earned through this program will be on your permanent UW record.
 Details on computing the final grade for UW in the HS will be provided shortly.

 Once your registration has been processed, you will receive a Transaction Summary via email.
 This serves as the receipt for your payment and confirmation that you have been registered for UW credit.
 Keep these emails as they contain the information needed to create your UW NetID.

 Q: Should I do UWHS or the AP CS A Exam?

 A: It is up to you.
 Honestly, if my child were in the class, I'd just do the AP Exam because it is widely accepted, cheaper and the grading is a bit easier.
 BUT, the UW Transcript is cool.
 You can do one, neither, or both.
 You may apply for UW credit and NOT the AP test, and vice versa.
 I highly encourage the AP CS A Exam, but it is not required.
 If you can't decide, go with the AP CS A Exam because it is cheaper.
 If you choose to take the AP Exam, you must pay for it at: https://user.totalregistration.net/AP/480013 (link may change)

 Q: Which is more accepted by universities?
 Which one is better for my student?